clover/remote-pay-cloud/README.md

 };

 // The ICloverConnectorListener function that's called when the device detects a possible duplicate transaction,
 // due to the same card being used in a short period of time.
-This example accepts the duplicate payment challenge sight-unseen
+This example accepts the duplicate payment challenge sight-unseen.
 ExampleCloverConnectorListener.prototype.onConfirmPaymentRequest = function (request) {
   this.cloverConnector.acceptPayment(request.payment);
 };